MansM/mansm.github.io/_posts/2015-12-05-scaling-your-webapplication-wth-docker.md

   command = "haproxy -f /etc/haproxy/haproxy.cfg -sf $(pidof haproxy) &"
 }
 {% endhighlight %}

-##Docker-compose
+With the information above I have shown you how Docker works and how you can manually spin up multiple containers to build a Docker environment.
+In the next part I will show you how you can simplify this and finally we get to scaling.

+##Docker Compose
 Until now we have started all the containers one by one, but there is a more easy way todo it.
-We will using Docker-compose, it is shipped with the Docker toolbox.
+We will using Compose, which is shipped with the Docker Toolbox.
-Before we can use it, we have to make sure all the manually started containers are gone, otherwise you will get conflicts with ports.
+Before we can use it, we have to make sure all the manually started containers are gone, to prevents conflicts with ports.
 Below you can see the the running containers:
 {% highlight bash %}
 Manss-MacBook-Air:~ Mans$ docker ps
 CONTAINER ID        IMAGE                      COMMAND                  CREATED             STATUS              PORTS                                                                                NAMES